RemixVSL/iomemory-vsl/README.md

 ## Important Note for newer Linux Kernels
 Starting with Linux kernel 5.4.0, significant changes to the kernel were made that require additional boot time kernel flags for this driver to work.
 These affect AMD CPUs starting with 5.4.0, and Intel CPUs after about kernel 5.8.0.

-Add the following to your /etc/default/grub:
+Add the following to your /etc/default/grub by looking for `GRUB_CMDLINE_LINUX_DEFAULT=""` and adding additional parameters inside the quotes.
 For AMD systems:
 ```
 amd_iommu=on iommu=pt